LarrySAL/pinyin-replacer/README.md

 | Replace third tone  | "ALT" + "3"  |
 | Replace fourth tone | "ALT" + "4"  |

-The letter "v" can be used to produce the "ǖ", "ǘ", "ǚ", "ǜ" tones the same way as it works with the vowels. (credit:@VishalJagan)
+The letter "v" can be used to produce the "ǖ", "ǘ", "ǚ", "ǜ" tones the same way as it works with the vowels. (credit: [VishalJagan])

 ## Additional features